vemv/claude-code/README.md

 - `claude-code-send-command` (`C-c c s`) - Send command to Claude.
 With prefix arg (`C-u`), switches to the Claude buffer after sending
 - `claude-code-send-command-with-context` (`C-c c x`) - Send command with current file and line context.
 With prefix arg (`C-u`), switches to the Claude buffer after sending
 - `claude-code-send-region` (`C-c c r`) - Send the current region or buffer to Claude.
 With prefix arg (`C-u`), prompts for instructions to add to the text.
 With double prefix (`C-u C-u`), adds instructions and switches to Claude buffer
+- `claude-code-send-file` - Send a specified file to Claude.
+Prompts for file path
+- `claude-code-send-buffer-file` (`C-c c o`) - Send the file associated with current buffer to Claude.
+With prefix arg (`C-u`), prompts for instructions to add to the file.
+With double prefix (`C-u C-u`), adds instructions and switches to Claude buffer
 - `claude-code-fix-error-at-point` (`C-c c e`) - Ask Claude to fix the error at the current point (works with flycheck, flymake, and any system that implements help-at-pt).
 With prefix arg (`C-u`), switches to the Claude buffer after sending
 - `claude-code-fork` (`C-c c f`) - Fork conversation (jump to previous conversation by sending escape-escape to Claude)
 - `claude-code-slash-commands` (`C-c c /`) - Access Claude slash commands menu